Transactive Energy System Deployment over Insecure Communication Links: Security-aware design

-\begin{remark} Another communication in Algorithm \ref{algo:privacy preserving TES} happens at step 1, where the coordinator broadcasts its public keys.
-Notice that the key generation is only performed once and can be done offline.
-In real-world applications, the public keys are usually sent over authenticated links enabled by a public-key infrastructure (PKI) \cite{CP-JP:2010}. \rule{2mm}{2mm} \end{remark}

-\subsection{Algorithm design}
+\subsection{Algorithm Design}

-In this subsection, we present the proposed security-aware design, which is based on the Paillier digital signature scheme; please refer to Section \ref{sec:Paillier digital signature}.
+The security-aware design, Algorithm \ref{algo:attack detection}, is based on the Paillier digital signature scheme.
+Preliminaries of Paillier digital signature, including the sub-algorithms ${\rm Alg_{sig}}$ and ${\rm Alg_{ver}}$, are given in Appendix \ref{sec:Paillier digital signature}.

-Consider the case where participant $i$ aims to send a message $m$ to participant $j$ via the communication link $(i,j)$.
-Assume that participant $i$ has generated a set of Paillier keys $(\alpha_i,\beta_i,\nu_i,\pi_i)$, where $(\alpha_i,\beta_i)$ are sent over an authenticated link to participant $j$ and $(\nu_i,\pi_i)$ are kept private to itself.
+Consider the case where participant $i$ aims to send a message $m$ to participant $j$ via link $(i,j)$.
+Participant $i$ generates Paillier keys $(\alpha_i,\beta_i,\nu_i,\pi_i)$, where $(\alpha_i,\beta_i)$ are sent over an authenticated link to participant $j$ and $(\nu_i,\pi_i)$ are kept private to itself.
 Participants $i$ and $j$ perform an attack detection mechanism given by Algorithm \ref{algo:attack detection}.
 The inputs include the identity indicators $i$ and $j$, participant $i$'s keys $(\alpha_i,\beta_i,\nu_i,\pi_i)$, message $m$, and an index $\ell\in\mathbb{N}$.
 The outputs include a binary attack indicator ${\rm FLAG}$ and participant $j$'s output message $\bar m$.
 In particular, the index $\ell$ is a stamp to identify which data $m$ is.
 An example of setting $\ell$ is given later.
-Recall that the sub-algorithms ${\rm Alg_{sig}}$ and ${\rm Alg_{ver}}$ are standard Paillier signature and verification algorithms, respectively, and are given in Section \ref{sec:Paillier digital signature}.